Going For The Perfect Sugar Daddy

 And if that works, there’s no need to stop at one.
 Online-only daddies don’t take up that much time, and there are usually enough hours in the day to maintain relationships with a few of them while still being a doting companion to the one you hang out with in person.
 This strategy can get you multiple incomes, so if things go south with a real daddy, you’ve got a few virtual daddies to fall back on.

-Lots of camming sites are good for getting online-only sugar daddies, but I do recommend Chaturbate as the best.
+Lots of camming sites are good for getting online-only sugar daddies with no meeting required, but I do recommend Chaturbate as the best.
 For some reason, it tends to attract the richest guys AND those most interested in sugaring.
 It’s a great place to get some online daddies while you’re waiting around (and working your hardest) to find the perfect sugar daddy.